 A 90-minute, two-actor play.
 A romp through the life of Jennie Jerome, Winston Churchill’s extraordinary American mother.

 In 1875, the American heiress, Jennie Jerome, seemed to have have it all.
 She had married an English lord, she was young, rich and beautiful, and she had just given birth to Winston Churchill.
 What could go wrong?
-Lady Randy takes us on a dizzying ride through the treacherous sexual and political landscape of her first marriage.
-Jennie kept everyone watching, she kept them guessing, and she never, ever surrendered.
+Lady Randy takes us on a ride through the treacherous sexual and political landscape of Jennie’s first marriage where she kept everyone watching, kept them guessing, and she never, ever surrendered.

 The critics agree on Lady Randy…

-“History comes alive in vibrantly theatrical and intellectual ways in Anne Undeland’s LADY RANDY, which is having an appealing and engaging world premiere by WAM Theatre under the smooth directorial guidance of Jim Frangione.” – Jeffrey Borak, Berkshire Eagle
+“History comes alive in vibrantly theatrical and intellectual ways in Anne Undeland’s Lady Randy.” - Jeffrey Borak, Berkshire Eagle

-SYNOPSIS OF THE PLAY: Dying of a massive hemorrhage, the American heiress, dollar princess, libertine, and master of political tactics, Jennie Jerome, has only a few moments to come to a reckoning with her son, Winston Churchill.
-Told as a fever dream of sexy, witty and poignant flashbacks, LADY RANDY gives us Jennie’s first marriage to Lord Randolph Churchill, from her origins in New York city, to her engineering of his meteoric rise, to her stubborn bravery in the face of his tragic end by syphilis.
+SYNOPSIS OF THE PLAY: Dying of a massive hemorrhage, the American heiress, libertine, and master tactician, Jennie Jerome, has only a few moments to come to a reckoning with her son, Winston Churchill.
+Told as a fever dream of sexy, witty and poignant flashbacks, Lady Randy gives us Jennie’s first marriage to Lord Randolph Churchill, from her origins in New York to her engineering of his meteoric rise to her bravery in the face of his tragic end by syphilis.